Independence questions in a finite axiom-schematization of first-order logic: The formal system

-\begin{proposition} If $P$ is a proof of the scheme $\Phi$ from the set $S$ of schemes and $\sigma$ is a substitution, then $P^\sigma$ is a proof of $\Phi^\sigma$ from $S^\sigma$.
-In particular, if a scheme is provable from a set $S$, then so is any instance of it. \end{proposition}
+\begin{proposition} A scheme proves all its instances.
+If~$P$ is a proof of the scheme~$\Phi$ from the set of schemes~$S$ and $\sigma$ is a substitution, then $P^\sigma$ is a proof of~$\Phi^\sigma$ from~$S^\sigma$ and from~$S$.
+If a scheme is provable from a given set of schemes, then so are all its instances.
+If the scheme~$\Phi$ is provable from the set of schemes~$S$ and every scheme in~$S$ is provable from the set of schemes~$T$, then $\Phi$ is provable from~$T$. \end{proposition}